 Step 4: Submitting the Patent Application

 Ok, so here’s the not so fun part of the patent process where you will need to fill out forms!
 Forms, Forms, and more forms.
-Here is the full set of forms you’ll need in order to complete a full NPA submittal to the USPTO.
+Here is the full set of forms you’ll need when submitting a patent to the USPTO.

 Note: I’m showing you the way in which our firm does it, which is using electronic filing system (EFS-Web).
-This is how most law firms and inventors submit their inventions now.
+This is how most law firms and inventors submit a patent now.
 In fact, the USPTO will make you pay a higher fee if you submit hard-copies!

 Ok, I’m going to give HUGE credit to the USPTO here, and I’m going to be quoting directly from their website in the remainder of the article.
 For a full PDF of this content, please visit the USPTO.gov, or direct link here.